I didn’t used to like liver. Honestly, I hated the taste and texture of liver.

 - Slice onion roughly.
 You want your pieces of onion to be similar in size to a bite of liver.
 The one-to-one ratio is part of the flavor secret!
 Saute on low in bacon grease and butter until it starts to soften but is not yet translucent.

-- Add garlic for 30 seconds.
+- Add garlic to the onions for an additional 30 seconds.

 - Shove all the vegetables to one side of the pan, away from heat.
 You may want to scoot the pan so that side is off the burner a bit.